More than a Quarter of People with Diabetes in the U.S. Report Rationing Insulin

 Insulin rationing has become increasingly popular as insulin prices rise, regardless of patients’ incomes.
-Insulin prices have roughly tripled from 2007 to 2017, and they continue to rise.
+Insulin prices have roughly tripled in the space of a decade, and they continue to rise.
 Many patients pay hundreds of dollars per month for the drug, even with insurance, and they simply can’t afford to keep it up.

 “Between 2010 and 2015, the monthly wholesale price of Humulin, the most popular insulin, rose to nearly $1,100, up from $258 for the average patient,” says Dr. Elisabeth Rosenthal.
 “Insulin and insulin pump costs, and blood sugar test strips, these costs are persistent, and they’re for life.
 Imagine if your rent suddenly went up $600 a month.
 It’s really unfair to people who have type 1 diabetes.”

 But rationing insulin is not a safe practice for anyone with insulin-dependent diabetes and has resulted in many severe health crises and deaths in the last few years.

 “For people with type 1 diabetes, insulin is a lifesaving drug.
 Without it, people can die within days,” said the study’s lead author, Dr. Kasia Lipska, an assistant professor of medicine at the Yale School of Medicine.
 “About 1 in 5 people with type 2 need insulin to prevent short-term and long-term complications, like blindness, kidney failure and dialysis, and heart disease.”